LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

       - `<item>`
         - Parent container for a note.
 An `<item>` element may include the following children:
           - `<text>` (e.g. `<![CDATA[ <a href="https://rules.house.gov/sites/democrats.rules.house.gov/files/BILLS-117HR2471SA-RCP-117-35.pdf" target="_blank">The House Rules Committee Print</a>, <a href="https://docs.house.gov/floor/Default.aspx?date=2022-03-07" target="_blank">joint explanatory statements</a>, and <a href="https://www.congress.gov/congressional-report/117th-congress/house-report/269/1" target="_blank">H.Rept.
 117-269</a> from the House Rules Committee are available. ]]>`)
-            - The text of the note on Congress.gov (from **api.data.gov/congress/v3/117/hr/2471**)
+            - The text of the note on Congress.gov (from https://api.data.gov/congress/v3/117/hr/2471)
             - Note that the text is encased in CDATA.
 - `<policyArea>`
   - Parent container for the policy area term of the bill or resolution.
-Every bill and resolution is assigned one policy area term out of a list of 32; view a [field values list of policy area terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
+Every bill and resolution is assigned one policy area term out of a controlled [field values list](https://www.congress.gov/help/field-values/policy-area) available on Congress.gov.
 Read more [about policy area terms](https://www.congress.gov/help/legislative-glossary#glossary_policyareaterm) on Congress.gov.
   - A `<policyArea>` element may include the following children:
     - `<name>` (e.g. Government Operations and Politics)
       - The policy area term assigned to the bill or resolution by CRS.